victoriadrake/victoriadrake.github.io/content/posts/20171213-aws-static-site/index.md

 4. Check CloudFront Default Root Object - clicking on the distribution name should take you to a details page that shows "Default Root Object" in the list with the value that you set, usually "index.html".
 5. Wait.
 Sometimes changes take up to 48hrs to propagate. ¯\\\_(ツ)_/¯

 I hope that helps you get set up with your new static site on AWS!
 If you found this post helpful, there's a lot more where this came from.
-You can [subscribe to victoria.dev](/) to see new posts first!
+You can subscribe below to see new posts first.

+{{< subscribe >}}